Crystal-Field--Driven Magnetoelectric Coupling in the Non-Kramers Hexaaluminate PrMgAl11O19: Conclusion

 \section{Conclusion}

-PrMgAl$_{11}$O$_{19}$ shows characteristics of a non-Kramers quantum paraelectric with a frustrated antipolar lattice, where local symmetry lowering splits the Pr$^{3+}$ quasi-doublet and, in principle, allows both cubic and biquadratic magnetoelectric couplings.
-The observed linear scaling of $\varepsilon'^{-1}$ with $M^{2}$ is consistent with a quadratic channel, while the coexistence of field-sensitive and field-insensitive dielectric anomalies suggests a more complex interplay of CEF excitations and dipolar dynamics.
-Although the extraction of precise coupling constants is complicated by the broad anomalies and multi-component magnetic response, PrMgAl$_{11}$O$_{19}$ provides a platform to investigate microscopic mechanisms of magnetoelectricity in frustrated rare-earth systems.
+\ce{PrMgAl11O19} shows characteristics of a non-Kramers quantum paraelectric with a frustrated antipolar lattice, where local symmetry lowering splits the Pr$^{3+}$ quasi-doublet and, in principle, allows both cubic and biquadratic magnetoelectric couplings.
+The observed linear scaling of $\varepsilon'^{-1}$ with $M^{2}$ is consistent with a quadratic channel.
+A second signature of magnetoelectric coupling is the low-temperature permittivity anomaly, whose field-dependent evolution closely mirrors the double-hump behavior observed in the magnetic specific heat, indicating a common origin in low-energy CEF-driven entropy redistribution and dipolar dynamics.
+Importantly, this work establishes the first experimental demonstration and quantitative Landau description of magnetoelectric coupling in the non-Kramers hexaaluminate \ce{PrMgAl11O19}, enabling a direct comparison to Kramers analogues within the same structural family.
+While the broad anomalies and multi-component magnetic response introduce uncertainty in the coupling extraction, \ce{PrMgAl11O19} provides a platform to investigate microscopic mechanisms of magnetoelectricity in frustrated rare-earth systems.
 Further high-resolution local probes will be valuable to clarify the relative roles of cubic and biquadratic terms in shaping the low-temperature dielectric response.